The original SV021 Robin from 2021 still holds up well

 Treble

-The treble has a slight roll-off in the lower treble followed by a lift further up — smooth initially but with some edge on brighter recordings.
+The treble has a dip in the lower treble followed by a lift further up — smooth initially but with some edge on brighter recordings.
 On “Tamacun” by Rodrigo y Gabriela, the upper guitar harmonics come through with presence and energy, though the SV021 occasionally over-emphasises the bite of certain string attacks relative to a more neutral headphone.
 It is not fatiguing on most material, and the lower-treble softness keeps sibilance well controlled — but the upper-treble elevation is visible in the measurements and audible on revealing recordings.
 A small high-shelf cut above 8kHz is the second EQ adjustment worth making.

 Soundstage and Imaging